 The same concept can be applied to a home, granted you have to continue paying a mortgage to reside in it each month.
 The point is that real estate isn’t a short term investment, nor is it something you should take lightly.

-Always make sure you can afford to stay in the home through good times and bad, and pay close attention to the type of financing you use to purchase your property to ensure you can afford it.
+Always make sure you can afford to stay in the home through good times and bad, and pay close attention to the type of financing you use to purchase your property to ensure you can afford it regardless of what happens.

 Hopefully you won’t find yourself in a situation where you need to sell your home short, but it can be a useful solution for some who no longer have the means to keep their property.